fubark/cyber/docs/docs.md

 if true:
     a = 234
 ```
 The first statement in a block must be indented further than the block declaration.
-The rest of the statements in the block must follow the indentation.
+Spaces or tabs can be used for indentation but not both.
+The rest of the statements in the block must follow the same indentation.
 When the next statement recedes from this indentation the block ends.
 ```text
 for items each it:
     if it == 20: